 This will open the Public workbook sharing and embedding dialog, which we'll explore below.

 The Public workbook sharing and embedding dialog allows you to configure the appearance of your workbook when shared with the public or embedded in a website.
 Let's take a closer look at the options.

-Before editing the workbook’s sharing settings, make sure that (1) Enable public sharing and embedding is selected in the top left corner of the dialog.
+To begin, make sure that Enable public sharing and embedding is toggled on in the blue box in the top left corner of the dialog.